The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

-There is a vast amount of literature on random polytopes with vertices chosen \emph{from the interior} of a convex set.
-Investigations started with two famous articles by R\'enyi and Sulanke \cite{RS1}, \cite{RS2} who obtained in the planar case the asymptotic behavior of the expected area $\E V_2(P_n)$ when the boundary of $K$ is sufficiently smooth and when $K$ is a polygon.
+If the vertices of the random polytopes are chosen \emph{from the interior} of a convex set, there is a vast amount of literature.
+Investigations started with two famous articles by R\'enyi and Sulanke \cite{RS1}, \cite{RS2} who obtained in the planar case the asymptotic behavior of the expected area $\E V_2(P_N)$ when the boundary of $K$ is sufficiently smooth and when $K$ is a polygon.
 In a series of papers these formulae were generalized to higher dimensions.
-In the case when the boundary of $K$ is sufficiently smooth, we know by work of Wieacker \cite{Wi}, Schneider and Wieacker \cite{SchWi1}, B\'ar\'any \cite{Bar2}, Sch\"utt \cite{Schu2} and B\"or\"oczky, Hoffmann and Hug \cite{BHH}
+In the case when the boundary of $K$ is sufficiently smooth, we know by work of Wieacker \cite{Wi}, Schneider and Wieacker \cite{SchWi1}, B\'ar\'any \cite{Bar2}, Sch\"utt \cite{Schu2} and B\"or\"oczky, Hoffmann and Hug \cite{BHH} that the volume difference behaves like

-where $P_N$ is the convex hull of uniform iid random points in the interior of $K$, and where $\Omega(K)$ denotes the affine surface area of $K$.
-The generalization to all intrinsic volumes is due to B\'ar\'any \cite{Bar2} \cite{Bar2c} and Reitzner \cite{Re3}.
-The corresponding results for polytopes are much more difficult.
+where $P_N$ is the convex hull of uniform iid random points in the interior of $K$, $\Omega(K)$ denotes the affine surface area of $K$ and $c_n$ is a constant that depends only on $n$.
+The generalization to all intrinsic volumes is due to B\'ar\'any \cite{Bar2}, \cite{Bar2c} and Reitzner \cite{Re3}.
+The corresponding results for random points chosen in a polytope $P$ are much more difficult.
 In a long and intricate proof B\'ar\'any and Buchta \cite{BB} settled the case of polytopes $P \subset \R^n $,

 where $ \operatorname{flag}(P)$ is the number of flags of the polytope $P$.
-A {\sl flag} is a sequence of $i$-dimensional faces $F_i$ of $P$, $i=0. \dots , n-1$, such that $F_i \subset F_{i+1}$.
+A {\sl flag} is a sequence of $i$-dimensional faces $F_i$ of $P$, $i=0, \dots , n-1$, such that $F_i \subset F_{i+1}$.
 The phenomenon that the expression should only depend on this combinatorial structure of the polytope had been discovered in connection with floating bodies by Sch\"utt \cite{Schu1}.

 Due to Efron's identity \cite{Ef} the results on $\E V_n (P_N)$ can be used to determine the expected number of vertices of $P_N$.
 The general results for the number of $\ell$-dimensional faces $f_\ell(P_N)$ are due to Wieacker \cite{Wi}, B\'ar\'any and Buchta \cite{BB} and Reitzner \cite{Re7}: if $K$ is a smooth convex body and $\ell \in \{0, \dots, n-1\}$, then